Note: This is an archived Handbook entry from 2014.

 Study Period Commencement:

 |Entry Requirements: ||

-The Selection Committee will evaluate all applicants’ ability to successfully pursue the course using the following criteria:
+- The Selection Committee will evaluate the applicant's ability to successfully pursue the course using the following criteria:

-- Written endorsement from the applicant’s principal research project supervisor and the relevant head(s) of department or equivalent, including verification of the candidate’s progress or completion.
+- Applicants cannot be selected without written endorsement from the applicant's principal research project supervisor and the relevant head(s) of department or equivalent, including verification of the candidate's progress or completion.

 |Core Participation Requirements: ||

 For the purposes of considering requests for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Students Experiencing Academic Disadvantage Policy, academic requirements for this course are articulated in the Course Overview, Objectives and Generic Skills sections of this entry.